SETTING THE SCENE

 NOTES

 • Smith went 6-zero at the Midlands, enhancing to 24-3 at the season.
 He has received 12 consecutive matches.
-His losses this season have come to 2nd-ranked Bryce Meredith of Wyoming, 19th-ranked Kanen Storr of Iowa State, and Oklahoma’s Michael Longo, a 3-time qualifier NCAA Championships.
+His losses this season have come to 2nd-ranked Bryce Meredith of Wyoming, 19th-ranked Kanen Storr of Iowa State, and Oklahoma’s Michael Longo, a 3-time qualifier for NCAA Championships.

 • Stencel, a redshirt freshman, ranks 0.33 on the Chippewa roster with 20 victories (in opposition to 10 losses) and has published a crew-first-class eleven pins.
-Dresden Simon, another redshirt freshman, is second on the team with five pins.
+Another redshirt freshman, Dresden Simon, is second on the team with five pins.

-Smith leads CMU with seven technical-fall victories, while Oliver has 6.
+• Smith leads CMU with seven technical-fall victories, while Oliver has 6.
 Ellingwood leads the Chippewas with six wins with the aid of a primary decision.

 • Brucki pinned Garrett Sutton of Michigan inside the 174-pound 5th-region fit on the Midlands.
-It was Brucki’s first pin of the season, and it avenged an 8-6 loss to Sutton in advance inside the event.
+It was Brucki’s first pin of the season, and it avenged an 8-6 loss to Sutton in advance of the event.